Charlemagne: Political legacy

-The stability and peace of Charlemagne's reign did not long outlive him.
+The stability and peace of Charlemagne's reign did not outlive him for a long time.
 Louis' reign was marked by strife, including a number of rebellions by his sons.
 After Louis' death, the empire was divided among his sons into West, East, and Middle Francia by the Treaty of Verdun.
 Middle Francia was divided several more times over the course of subsequent generations.
 Carolingians would rule – with some interruptions – in East Francia (later the Kingdom of Germany) until 911 and in West Francia (which would become France) until 987.
 After 887 the imperial title was held sporadically by a series of non-dynastic Italian rulers before it lapsed in 924.
 East Frankish King Otto the Great conquered Italy and was crowned emperor in 962.
 By this time, the eastern and western parts of Charlemagne's former empire had already developed distinct languages and cultures.
 Otto founded (or re-established) the Holy Roman Empire, which would last until its dissolution in 1806 during the Napoleonic Wars.

 According to historian Jennifer Davis, Charlemagne "invented medieval rulership," and his influence can be seen at least into the 19th century.
 Charlemagne is often known as "the father of Europe" because of the influence of his reign and the legacy he left across the large area of the continent.
 The political structures he established remained in place through his Carolingian successors and continued to exert influence into the 11th century.